top of page

 Publications

-An ecologist and editor, Ellen obsesses over precision and nuance in words, science, and music.
-When not editing, setting type, or fussing with layouts and this website, she likes to cycle or use her binoculars to watch birds, marine life, and musicians.
+An ecologist and editor, Ellen cares too much about accuracy and nuance in words, science, and music.
+When not editing, designing, or web“mastering,” she tends the urban woods of her backyard; uses her binoculars to watch birds, marine life, and musicians; and fully intends to resume regular cycling.

 MARC PERRETT